 What is it?

 Lunar is one of my latest hobby projects.
-I’ve always been on the look out for other ways to make more high-fidelity ambient displays.
+I’ve always been on the look out for other ways to make more high-fidelity ambient displays for in the home.
 Displays with the primary objective to just be beautiful objects in their environment.
-Obviously there are already many of these around; but usually cost a lot of money and significant computing power to operate.
-Which is fine in a one-off high-end context (e.g. a hotel lobby).
+You’ll find many of these in public areas or stadiums; but usually cost a lot of money and significant computing power to operate.
+Which is fine in a one-off high-end context.
+I wanted to build one myself using low-cost parts and open-source libraries.

 Also made a little web app that you can use to connect to the device and tweak the effects.
 The panel can run different algorithms: